We aim to be a green yoga retreat but what can we really do?

 Growing stuff

 The kitchen uses hundreds of kilos of veggies every week so growing our own (though we’d love to) is not a currently a practical option aside from herbs including some rather handsome lemon grass plants.
 A special Thai green curry paste is on the cards at some point with the lemon grass and some homegrown Greek basil and chili – should be delicious.
 Only certain plants like the ambience as the spectacular wind that blows up occasionally is an additional challenge for any flora along our coast.
+This is an old picture and we are not sure why Phil had dug such a deep pit to plant the lemongrass but entertaining nevertheless.

 Vegetarian/Vegan